Postmates Driver Review 2023: Tips for Earning the Most

 Some have an easy application process, offer flexible hours, and can earn you a good amount of money.
 One of those apps is Postmates.

 In this Postmates driver review, you’ll get all the information you need to start and succeed with this food delivery service.

 Postmates is an on-demand delivery service that’s been around since 2011.
 Its purpose is to serve anyone needing anything delivered at any time.
 From Pedialyte for your sick infant to late-night fast food, a Postmates fleet will deliver whatever you need.

-Postmates delivery is now available in all 50 states and over 400 cities in the U.S. and Mexico so there’s a pretty good chance it’s in your area and there are only three requirements to becoming a courier:
+Postmates delivery is available in all 50 states and over 400 cities in the U.S. and Mexico.
+This means there’s a good chance it’s in your area.

 - You must be at least 18 years old

 - Own a smartphone with the Postmates Fleet app downloaded